gtapiGOtLOXP/Project-Lunex/README.md

    exec bhop.cfg
    ```

-# setup CSGO
+# setup CSGO/CS2
    QNA: how can i use this in windows?
    1. WSL is recommended if you want it easiest
-   2. through using the installer.py and reading the tutorial down below
+   2. (CSGO) through using the installer.py and reading the tutorial down below

-   the installer.py tut will be in ProjectX.txt
+   the csgo/cs2 tut will be in ProjectX.txt

    ## WSL setup
 ```bash